 Excel OFFSET Function

-The Excel OFFSET function returns a reference to a range constructed in parts: a starting point, a row and column offset, and a final height and width in rows and columns.
-OFFSET is handy in formulas that dynamically average or sum "last n values".
+The Excel OFFSET function returns a reference to a range constructed with five inputs: (1) a starting point, (2) a row offset, (3) a column offset, (4) a height in rows, (5) a width in columns.
+OFFSET is handy in formulas that require a dynamic range.

 - reference - The starting point, supplied as a cell reference or range.